Writing - where to start?

 I'd love to hear about it.
 Maybe you have a whole raft of them.
 Often they all visit at once.
 But when they do, politely tell them to wait their turn.

 Take two minutes right now to start your new writing life.
-Sign up to Sarah Selecky’s writing prompts.
-Or tap into and share here your own tools for keeping your writing life real and regular, not to mention fun …
+Tap into and share here your own tools for keeping your writing life real and regular, not to mention fun …